 For any organization that stores, interprets and manages sensitive data, complying with cybersecurity requirements is of utmost importance.
 The most comprehensive way to test the strength and effectiveness of these systems is through a compliance assessment.
-Beginning this process, however, is no easy feat.
-There are several steps an organization should take to ensure their audit preparation procedures to meet industry standards.

-Unlike a SOC 1 report, a SOC 2 report extends beyond organizations responsible for ICFR.
-A SOC 2 assessment applies to service organizations that handle data and provides an attestation that the controls in place to protect that data are secure.
+SOC 2 assessment applies to service organizations that handle data and provides an attestation that the controls in place to protect that data are secure.
 The core of the SOC 2 report is based upon the American Institute of Certified Public Accountants (AICPA)’s Trust Services Principles (TSC).
 These TSC on relevant controls in five categories:

 - Processing integrity

-Top 8 Tips for Audit Preparation
+Top 10 Tips for Audit Preparation

 Although compliance audits vary in how they’re performed and what they measure, there are a few common steps organizations can take during audit preparation to be ready for any and all action items they may require.

-- Stay up-to-date on standards.
+1. Stay up-to-date on standards.

 New compliance standards may affect an organization’s audit.
 Staying up-to-date on changes made to compliance requirements can ensure that an organization’s data management and tracking is within the necessary parameters.
 Assessing personnel awareness and compliance with new guidelines is also key.

-- Review recent changes in organizational activity.
+2. Review recent changes in organizational activity.

 Did the organization start a new program or receive a new grant?
 Are there any new reporting requirements?
 Were any activities discontinued or were there any troubleshooting issues?
 Were there major changes to the internal control system?
 These activities — among others — may trigger reporting considerations that the auditor should be made aware of.

-- Create a timeline and delegate tasks.
+3. Create a timeline and delegate tasks.

 Any audit will require careful, precise work and preparation from both inside and outside the organization.
 Review the list of work papers and schedules requested by the auditor.
 Each item should be assigned to a corresponding team member with a due date that allows adequate time for review and correction, if need be.
 The most difficult and time-consuming tasks should be addressed first and foremost.
 Financial statements should be available to the auditor on or before the first day of fieldwork.

-- Review prior audits (if applicable).
+4. Review prior audits (if applicable).

 If the organization has partaken in audits previously, looking over previous data may give both the organization and auditors insight into areas that have or require improvement.
 Taking stock of prior audit adjustments, internal control recommendations or prior struggles can help identify past problem areas.

-- Organize data/gather evidence ahead of fieldwork.
+5. Organize data/gather evidence ahead of fieldwork.

 Having a well-organized data system is key to interpreting the results of the audit in years to come.
 Creating subfolders for significant cycles or categories can help keep important and relevant information grouped together for easier access and understanding.
 Additionally, schedules and work papers containing sensitive or classified information may need to be password-protected or maintained in a restricted network location.

-- Review requests and ask questions.
+6. Review requests and ask questions.

 Encouraging team members involved in the auditing process to ask questions is vital to its success.
 Auditors are generally happy to answer questions regarding the requests they’ve made, the information being assessed and other items of interest.
 Taking this step can help prevent easily-avoidable communication errors further into the audit, when mistakes may not be as easy to remedy.

-- Be available during fieldwork.
+7. Be available during fieldwork.

 Key personnel will need to be on-hand during the audit and audit preparation.
 Non-critical meetings should be rescheduled or postponed to avoid adding undue stress and responsibilities to staff members’ plates.
 Auditors may require additional information — including supporting documents and explanations — throughout the fieldwork stage.
 Arranging brief status meetings or having the auditor provide an open items list can help keep communication open between all involved parties.

-- Evaluate results.
+8. Evaluate results.

 Open communication between organization members and auditors should be encouraged throughout the time between fieldwork and the issuance of the audit.
 If any items remain open at the end of fieldwork, both parties should establish agreed-upon dates for the information to be provided to the relevant participants.
 If there is any confusion regarding certain aspects of the audit, an organization may find hosting a post-audit closing meeting to be beneficial.

-- Undergo audits themselves.
+- Undergo audits themselves

-- Respond within 24 hours.
+- Respond within 24 hours

-- Offer premium auditing software.
+- Offer premium audit software

-- Offer a comprehensive suite of services.
+- Provide a comprehensive suite of services

 The A-LIGN Difference